Krish-Depani/Data-Structure-C/README.md

 # Data-Structure-Programs
-It contains programs and algorithms of Arrays, Strings, Stacks and Queue in C language.
+It contains some data structures such as Arrays, Strings, Stacks, Queue and Tree implemented in C language.